-A survey of all Group companies was conducted in 2023 to assess emerging risks, and a weighted risk assessment was prepared at Group level based on the responses of the Group companies.
-The highest risks assessed up to 2027 are physical climate risks (extreme weather events), macroeconomic risks and the risk of a major cyber-attack.
-Beyond 2027, in addition to climate change risk, the risk of a major cyberattack and risks related to artificial intelligence (A.I.) were identified as major risks.
+A survey of all Group companies was conducted in 2024 to assess emerging risks, and a weighted risk assessment was prepared at Group level based on the responses of the Group companies.
+The highest assessed risks up to 2027 are the risk of a major cyber-attack and cyber fraud, physical climate risks (extreme weather events), and macroeconomic and geopolitical risks.
+Beyond 2027, physical climate risks, the risk of a major cyber-attack and cyber fraud, and the risk related to artificial intelligence (AI) remain among the highest rated.